rsheldiii/rp2040-business-card/README.md

 ![(image of minimal design example)](images/minimal_design_example.png)

 The _minimal design example_ is a reference implementation of an RP2040-based microcontroller.
-It's not the best microcontroller out there - it doesn't have a status LED - but it's the bare minimum components required to get the RP2040 running stably.
+It's not the best microcontroller out there - it doesn't even have a status LED - but it's the bare minimum components required to get the RP2040 running stably.

 If you take a look at the pcb, you'll notice the crystal oscillator circuit looks fairly similar to the circuit on my board as well - that's because I just straight up copy-pasted it into my design.
 That might feel like a cop-out, but hardware manufactures, really, _really_ want you to use reference designs.
 They spend significant amounts of time and effort designing their chips and testing the physical and electrical properties of their devices, they'd _really_ prefer you just stick to the reference designs so the chip works just as it should.
 Fun little side note, the Raspberry Pi foundation actually [got burnt](https://arstechnica.com/gadgets/2019/07/raspberry-pi-4-uses-incorrect-usb-c-design-wont-work-with-some-chargers/) by not following reference designs in the past with one of their USB-C chargers, so even large companies are fallible to design mistakes.